Password reset functionality¶

 module or in the Install Tool but can be set manually via

 Reset password for user¶

 Administrators can reset a user's password.
-This is especially useful for security purposes, so an administrator does not need to send a password over the wire in plaintext (e.g. email) to a user.
+This is useful primarily for security reasons, so that an administrator does not have to send a password over to a user in plain text (for example, by email).

 The administrator can use the CLI command: